setrar/akka-clojure/README.markdown

 Usage
 -----

-Actors are created with the actor function in akka-clojure.core, which takes a callback function with two parameters.
-The parameter is the message which has been received.
+Actors are created with the +actor+ function in akka-clojure.core, which takes a callback function with a single parameter, which is the received message.
 The example below shows the basic usage.

 ```clojure
 (use '(akka-clojure core))